thephpleague/plates/templates/escaping.md

 ## Escaping HTML attributes

-<p class="message-warning">It's VERY important to always double quote HTML attributes that contain escaped variables, otherwise your template will still be open to injection attacks.</p>
+<p class="message-notice">It's VERY important to always double quote HTML attributes that contain escaped variables, otherwise your template will still be open to injection attacks.</p>

 Some [libraries](http://framework.zend.com/manual/2.1/en/modules/zend.escaper.escaping-html-attributes.html) go as far as having a special function for escaping HTML attributes.
 However, this is somewhat redundant considering that if a developer forgets to properly quote an HTML attribute, they will likely also forget to use this special function.
 Here is how you properly escape HTML attributes: